First things first: Porto, Portugal is beautiful! Gaze at these photos and let’s all heave a collective sigh of “Oooh! Preeeety.”

 So now it’s midnight here in Porto’s stunning Poet’s Hostel, and David and I can proudly say we achieved the majority of our Physical and Emotional Goals for today and are feeling very content.
 Most notably, we are now supremely full of a delicious stir-fry containing: carrot, garlic, onion, potato, broccoli, zucchini, radish, cabbage, and tuna.
 Yum!
 (And by the way, this whole meal cost just $1.50 U.S. Dollars each, thanks to the local market and free hostel kitchen, and is big enough to last for our lunch, too!)

-That said, there was one thing we should have added to our objectives but foolishly didn’t: Find a herd of humans dressed in pink and brown bunny suits (pictured, upper left).
+That said, there was one thing we should have added to our objectives but foolishly didn’t: Find a herd of humans dressed in pink and brown bunny suits (pictured).
 So awesome!
 If that doesn’t renew your spirit with uncontrollable gales of laughter, who knows what will!

 So now, here is your homework assignment: Set yourself at least one physical and one emotional goal for the next twenty-four hours, and arrange the activities to make them a reality!
 You likely do this anyway to some extent, but really, explicitly think about and reflect on it today.
 Report back on whether this exercise was useful and nice or just plain silly!